 Whether you intend to hire a lawyer or not, talking to an attorney is one of the most valuable things you can do.
 You may find out that the insurance company’s initial offer is fair, or you may find out you have a right to much more.
-You’ll also get a clear sense of whether you have a valid injury case at all—and the steps ahead that you need to plan for.
-At John Foy & Associates, we offer this consultation for free so you can get a legal opinion with no risk.
+You’ll also get a clear sense of whether you have a valid injury case at all, along with the steps ahead for which you must make a plan.

-- Investigation.
 If you do choose to hire a lawyer, they will begin the process of investigating your injury and building a case.
-Of course, you may already know what happened and who’s at fault—but the investigation can turn up crucial evidence to prove your case.
+Of course, you may already know what happened and who’s at fault.
+However, the investigation can turn up crucial evidence to prove your case.

 to find a John Foy office near you